1985

 - Some Of Us Are On Our Knees (MJ/KR) -KR on vocals

-- Strictly Memphis I (MJ/KR) -only MJ on lead vocals
+- Strictly Memphis I (MJ/KR) -only MJ on lead vocals, early lyrics

 - Too Rude I (Lydon Roberts/Sly Dunbar/Robbie Shakespeare) -very slow

-- Treat Me Like A Fool I (MJ/KR) -KR on vocals; only the refrain
+- Treat Me Like A Fool I (MJ/KR/RW) -KR on vocals; only the refrain

 repeated over and over

-- Treat Me Like A Fool II (MJ/KR) -KR on vocals; only the refrain
+- Treat Me Like A Fool II (MJ/KR/RW) -KR on vocals; only the refrain

 repeated over and over, broken off

-- Treat Me Like A Fool III (MJ/KR) -KR on vocals
+- Treat Me Like A Fool III (MJ/KR/RW) -KR on vocals

-- What Am I Supposed To Do (MJ/KR) -unverified
+- What Am I Supposed To Do (MJ/KR) -KR, Bobby Womack and Don Covay

-- What You Gonna Tell Your Boyfriend (MJ/KR) -KR on vocals; sounds like
+- What You're Gonna Tell Your Boyfriend (MJ/KR) -KR on vocals; sounds like

 a VERY early version of Sleep Tonight